uio-cels/TandemRepeats/README.md

-# TandemRepeats
+Repository for the scripts used in submitted paper "Evolutionary adaptability linked to length variation in short genic tandem repeats"

-Repository for the REPEAT project
+link to figshare..